Mohsem35/DBA/TDEPostgreSQL.md

 ```
 #!/bin/sh
-echo 882fb7c12e80280fd664c69d2d636913
+echo 882fb7c12e80280fd664c69d2d636913e2387b34263j6543
 ```

 All you need is a program that prints the key to stdout – and that’s it!
-Make sure that PostgreSQL is able to execute this program:
+Make sure that _PostgreSQL is able to execute this program_
 ```
 chmod +x /somewhere/provide_key.sh
 ```

-⎟   Note: You don’t have to write a shell script – you can use any kind of executable such as a C, Go or Python.
+> **_NOTE:_**: You don’t have to write a shell script – you can use any kind of executable such as a C, Go or Python.

 ### 5. Creating a database instance / cluster